Harini0324/NutureHer/README.md

 - **3D Visualization:**
   - Three.js for creating interactive and visually engaging elements.

+- **Data Analytics**
+  - To create dashboards using user data to create analytics dashboard for the user using POWER BI.

 - **Chat and Messaging:**
   - Firebase for real-time chatting with like-minded individuals.